MethSarcus/leagueConstitution/README.md

 - There are two divisions, Narnia and Camelot.

 ### Regular Season Schedule ###
-- The regular season lasts from week 1 to week 13.
+- The regular season lasts from week 1 to week 14.
-- Teams will play their first and last two matches against the other teams in their division.
-- The rest of the matches will be randomly determined at the beginning of the season.
+- Matches will be randomly determined at the beginning of the season.
-- Playoffs begin week 14 with the championship game occuring week 16.
+- Playoffs begin week 15 with the championship game occuring week 17.

 <br><br>